trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 **Book Recommendation:** Meditations by René Descartes

 People used the first person point of view as an infallible source of truth for too long.
-But now we can transition to real actual data, that is much less fallible, and unravel with neuroscience how the brain really works.
+But now we can transition to real actual data, that is much less fallible, and unravel with neuroscience how the brain  works.

 > The *Hard Problem of Consciousness* is nothing but an artifact of the failure to recognize that evolution has given us a gift that sacrificed literal truth for utility.

 > When a teacher urges you to "use your brain", you'd be utterly stymied if you didn't interpret this as the directive to "use your *mind*", that thinking thing with which you are so intimately acquainted that it is hardly indistinguishable from you yourself.
 No wonder we are reluctant to see it as illusory; if *it* is illusory, so are *we*.

-If all we are is an illusion inside our minds (and those of others) does anything really matter?
+If all we are is an illusion inside our minds (and those of others) does anything  matter?
 The answer is a clear yes.
-Because the world as we experience it is the thing that matters to us, our illusions matter to us as well, because that's all we have, that's really all we are and hence it's a matter of life and death **to us**.
+Because the world as we experience it is the thing that matters to us, our illusions matter to us as well, because that's all we have, that's  all we are and hence it's a matter of life and death **to us**.
 Nothing could be more important than our manifest image, because that's all there ever is for us (by definition) because that's our window into the "real" world.
 Our window into the scientific image.

 **Book Recommendation:** Rationality by Jonathan Bennett

 The interesting question of neuroscience is about aligning the manifest and the scientific image - i.e. how does the physics of the brain correspond and map onto our manifest image reality?

 Is there free will?
-No. Free will is a user facing illusion, but so is the rest of reality, so we shouldn't really change our whole legal system around based on that insight.
+No. Free will is a user facing illusion, but so is the rest of reality, so we shouldn't  change our whole legal system around based on that insight.
 Bad behavior stays bad, even if there isn't any room for good or bad (or free will for that matter) in the scientific image.
 And that is because bad behaviour is bad, only within our manifest image, which is informed by the affordances we acquired, the memes and culture we have learned.
-And since that's the only thing that will ever really exist for us, free will is still an important illusion, playing a role in our lives...
+And since that's the only thing that will ever  exist for us, free will is still an important illusion, playing a role in our lives...

 **Book Recommendation:** Soul Searching: Human Nature and Supernatural Belief by Nicholas Humphrey**

 #### Chapter Summary:

 Human consciousness is different because we have a recursive manifest image due to evolved memetic culture and language.
-This rich manifest image allows us to actually think, search the design space top down, and have reasons for our behavior.
+This rich manifest image allows us to  think, search the design space top down, and have reasons for our behavior.
 Because of those memes we also have a simpliefied user facing illusion (like icons on a desktop) of how our brains work.
 In other words, part of our manifest image is the meme of ourselves and a bayesian model of what we should and shouldn't do.
-The feedback between this model and reality and all the other memes creates the rich conscious experience of qualia for us, projecting a rich inner world, into a cold scientific image, of physical quantum wave patterns "evolving" over time (not really since time itself is an illusion in a multidimensional block universe - see David Deutsch).
+The feedback between this model and reality and all the other memes creates the rich conscious experience of qualia for us, projecting a rich inner world, into a cold scientific image, of physical quantum wave patterns "evolving" over time (not  since time itself is an illusion in a multidimensional block universe - see David Deutsch).
 Finally this user facing illusion matters and so does the illusions of free will and other things such as love, the dollar or sweetness.
 Qualia is all there is, our manifest image is important to us, because that's all we are in the end.
 Us, the perception of us that we have, our consciousness is an illusion running on physical brain hardware.
 And the universe doesn't care, but our manifest image illusion does.
 And so do we.
 Because we are that illusion.
-The really interesting question this reminds me of is that of Josha Bach - namely if consciousness is not needed any longer once sufficient automated solutions for problems have been found.
+The  interesting question this reminds me of is that of Josha Bach - namely if consciousness is not needed any longer once sufficient automated solutions for problems have been found.
 I.e. a vastly more intelligent machine might not need consciousness like ours at all, because all it's problems would be solved optimally without that user facing illusion, the utility of it would be gone and therefore it would be unnecessary to have.
 This in a way is frightening because it would make all that we care about go extinct and replace it by something that simply doesn't care about - well anything.

 ### Chapter 15 - The Age of Post-Intelligent Design